-My name is Johanna Reiter-Brüggemann, I’m a member of the EWOR Academy and I specialise in international trade law, compliance, and white-collar crime.
-Today, I would like to invite you to reflect about CSR and ESG from a legal perspective.
-Please note that this article is written from an European point of view.
+My name is Johanna Reiter-Brüggemann.
+I’m a member of the EWOR Academy and specialise in international trade law, compliance, and white-collar crime.
+Today, I invite you to reflect on CSR and ESG from a legal perspective.
+Please note that this article is from a European point of view.
 In other jurisdictions, CSR and ESG may be less prominent or raise different questions.

 There are numerous examples of the adverse impact of international trade and business on human rights or the environment.
-In order to illustrate this, we only have to look at the 2012 factory fire at Ali Enterprises in Pakistan, which caused 259 deaths due to barred emergency exits, or the forced labour and other human rights violations caused by the mining of conflict minerals and other raw materials (tin, tungsten, tantalum and gold – 3TG, cobalt, lithium), or recent reports about the forced labour of Uyghurs in China’s Xinjiang province.
+There is the 2012 factory fire at Ali Enterprises in Pakistan, which caused 259 deaths due to barred emergency exits.
+And also the forced labour and other human rights violations caused by the mining of conflict minerals and other raw materials (tin, tungsten, tantalum and gold – 3TG, cobalt, lithium).
+Or even recent reports about the forced labour of Uyghurs in China’s Xinjiang province.

 From soft law to hard law

-As founder and/or CEO, your first and foremost responsibility is of course to your start-up and its shareholders.
-Nevertheless, over the past few years, national, European, and international business standards have emerged, outlining a responsibility that goes much further and marks the change from “shareholder primacy” to a “broader stakeholder capitalism” (Harvard Business Review, 10 ESG Questions Companies Need to Answer).
+As founder or CEO, your first responsibility is to your start-up and its shareholders.
+National, European, and international business standards have emerged in recent years.
+From “shareholder primacy” to “broader stakeholder capitalism,” they outlined an expanded responsibility.
+We can see that in this Harvard Business Review, 10 ESG Questions Companies Need to Answer).

-Initially, public and even private regulatory initiatives set voluntary standards, known as soft law, proposing to companies to implement an ESG due diligence (including ESG risk assessment and management).
-Examples of such non-binding standards are the United Nation’s Guiding Principles on Business and Human Rights of 2011 and the OECD Guidelines for multinational enterprises.
+Initially, public and private regulatory initiatives set voluntary standards, known as soft law, proposing companies to implement ESG due diligence (including ESG risk assessment and management).
+Examples are the United Nation’s Guiding Principles on Business and Human Rights of 2011 and the OECD Guidelines for multinational enterprises.

-Studies, however, have shown that only a few companies implemented these voluntary soft-law proposals.
-Against this background, national legislators and the European Union decided to create binding standards such as the following (non-exhaustive list!):
+Studies, however, show that few companies have adopted these soft-law proposals.
+The European Union and national legislators decided to create binding standards as follows (non-exhaustive list!):

 - the French Loi relative au devoir de vigilance of 2017,

-- the European Unions Regulation (EU) 2017/821 introducing a supply chain due diligence for EU importers of conflict minerals.
+- the European Unions Regulation (EU) 2017/821 introduces a supply chain due diligence for EU importers of conflict minerals.

-There is more regulation on the horizon: after a long wait and many delays, on the 23rd of February 2022, the European Commission published its proposal for a Directive on Corporate Sustainability Due Diligence.
+More regulations are coming.
+After a long wait and many delays, the European Commission published its proposal for a Directive on Corporate Sustainability Due Diligence.

-In light of this changing regulatory landscape, start-ups and established businesses alike should as a first step identify all current and planned legal ESG instruments (including sector-specific provisions) applicable in their relevant jurisdictions.
+In light of this change, start-ups and established businesses should first identify all current and planned legal ESG instruments (including sector-specific provisions) applicable in their relevant jurisdictions.
 (Note that the examples referred to above are not exhaustive!).

 The results will show that for SMEs, ESG due diligence is rarely mandatory.
 For example, the German Act on Corporate Due Diligence in Supply Chains will only apply to companies with more than 3,000 employees as of January 2023 and to companies with more than 1,000 employees as of January 2024.

 Start-ups working at a B2B level might have to implement ESG due diligence due to contractual obligations.
-In B2B relationships, customers are often bigger companies that are or will be bound by mandatory ESG law.
-To ensure their own compliance, they typically impose clauses asking suppliers to also comply with ESG standards.
+In B2-B relationships, customers are often big companies that are or will be bound by mandatory ESG law.
+To ensure their compliance, they typically impose clauses asking suppliers to also comply with ESG standards.
 Check out the American Bar Association’s Model Contract Clauses to Protect Workers in International Supply Chains, Version 2.0.

 At the moment, many companies only ask their suppliers for declarations of intent.
-This will likely change once they themselves are bound by mandatory law (in Germany as of 2023 or 2024, depending on the size of the company).
+This will likely change once they are bound by mandatory law (in Germany as of 2023 or 2024, depending on the company size).

 The Importance of ESG Data for Funding